liamchalcroft/med-rs/CONTRIBUTING.md

 ///
 /// # Performance
 ///
-/// This function reads only the required bytes, achieving 40x
+/// This function reads only the required bytes from disk,
-/// memory reduction compared to loading the entire volume.
+/// reducing memory usage compared to loading the entire volume.
 ///
 /// # Examples
 ///